BouglaceMarouane/BouglaceMarouane/README.md

 - 📫 How to reach me **bouglacemarouane@gmail.com**

-- ⚡ Fun fact: The Android mascot is called **“Bugdroid”** — a playful symbol<br> that reflects the creativity behind mobile development, the field I’m passionate about!
+- ⚡ Fun fact: The Android mascot is called **“Bugdroid”** — a playful symbol that<br> reflects the creativity behind mobile development, the field I’m passionate about!

 <br>